yenthing/Printf/README.md

 ## Bonus Test Cases

-  ### FYI: I did not do the bonus at that point but there are some tests, which can help you much 🌝
+  ### FYI: I did not do the bonus at that point but there are some tests, which would help you much 🌝

 1. **Flags `-0.` and Field Width**:
     - Left-justify: `ft_printf("Left-justify: %-10d!\n", 123);` should print `Left-justify: 123       !`.